Filmora

 Read More to Get: Best Audio Mixer Software to Trim Your Sound Easily >>

-Step 1: Check audio waveform in After Effects
+Viewing the audio waveform in the After Effects timeline

 You may also like: 15 Free After Effects Templates to Power up Your Video